GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/download.md

 ## Command Line Interface

-Generally speaking, aws has really good documentation on how to use their interface to connect to s3.
+AWS has good documentation on how to use their interface to connect to s3.

-- **Instalation** The first thing you need to do is [install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) the aws command line interface and make sure its connected to the lab s3.
+- **Installation** The first thing you need to do is [install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) the aws command line interface and make sure its connected to the lab s3.
 - **Copy Files** in order to copy files to a local folder, the easiest thing is to go to that local folder in the terminal and use this code:

 ```